Wild at Heart (film): Rating

-The Motion Picture Association of America (MPAA) told Lynch that the version of Wild at Heart screened at Cannes would receive an X rating in North America unless cuts were made, as the NC-17 was not in effect in 1990, at the time of the film's release; he was contractually obligated to deliver an R-rated film.
-Lynch made one change in the scene where Willem Dafoe's character shoots his own head off with a shotgun.
-Gun smoke was added to tone down the blood and hide the removal of Dafoe's head from his body.
+The Motion Picture Association of America (MPAA) told Lynch that the version of Wild at Heart screened at Cannes would receive an X rating in North America unless cuts were made, as the NC-17 rating was not in effect in 1990.
+As Lynch was contractually obligated to deliver an R-rated film, he added gun smoke to the scene where Bobby Peru shoots his own head off to obscure the gore.
 Foreign prints were not affected.
-The Region 1 DVD and all Blu-rays contain the toned-down version of the shotgun scene.
+The Region 1 DVD and early Blu-rays contain the toned-down version of the scene.

+The Criterion Collection 4K / Blu-ray edition of the film of 2026 showcased a new transfer of the unrated Cannes / International Cut, supervised by Frederick Elmes and Lynch’s daughter Jennifer on behalf of the David Lynch Estate.

 Response

 Box office

 Wild at Heart opened in the United States on August 17, 1990, in a limited release of only 532 theaters, grossing USD2,913,764 in its opening weekend.
 It went into wide release on August 31 with 618 theaters and grossing an additional $1,858,379.
 The film ultimately grossed $14,560,247 in North America.